kyma-project/kyma/docs/compass/08-05-provisioner-deprovisioning.md

 > **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.

-  To deprovision a Runtime, make a call to the Runtime Provisioner with a mutation like this:
+  To deprovision a Runtime, make a call to the Runtime Provisioner with a **tenant** header using a mutation like this:

   ```graphql
   mutation { deprovisionRuntime(id: "61d1841b-ccb5-44ed-a9ec-45f70cd1b0d3") }